hambyhacks/Crimson/README.md

 - Implemented date validation in `Add/Update Product` query.

-- Added abstraction layer to http routes in `http.go` for the users using the API.
+- Modified the http routes in `http.go` for the users using the API.
 User needs to specify HTTP method to be used for the endpoints to do `CRUD` functions.

 - Updated migrations for `prod_svc` database.